huwiki/wiki-stat-portal/documentation/Configuration.md

 {
 	"name": "Járőrök",
 		// Name of the group.
 Will be displayed on the UI.
+		// If specified, `i18nKey` must not be set.
+		// Forbidden if the parent pyramid has an
+		// `i18nkey` property.
+	"i18nKey": "pyramid.firstPyramid.group.myGroup",
+		// Localization key of the name of the group.
+		// If specified, `name` must not be set.
+		// Forbidden if the parent pyramid has a
+		// `name` property.
+UI and the API will use
+		// this key from the language file to localize
+		// the name of the group.
 	"requirements": {
 		// One or more requirements can be defined "registrationStatus": "userType",